Tar-ive/txst-ai/README.md

 ## Where is the Agentic RAG system?
 This part is still under works but the ``` txst-agentic-rag-system.ipynb``` contains the logic of what a basic system looks like.

+This is what I have been building until now and how I want to take things forward.

 ![Demo Screenshot](ai-advisor.png)